vechiato/vechiato.github.io/content/post/Book Fluent Python.md

 ![image](/obsidian/fluent_python.jpg)
 2022 by Luciano Ramalho

-## Summary
+## **Summary**
 ![image](/obsidian/mindmap_fluent_python.png)
 ## In-Depth Analysis

 ### The Importance of Pythonic Thinking

-"Fluent Python" emphasizes the value of writing code that is not only functional but also readable and maintainable.
+"Fluent Python" emphasises the value of writing code that is not only functional but also readable and maintainable.
 Pythonic code leverages the language's features and idioms, making it intuitive for other developers.

 ### Mastering Data Structures